Ariemeth/gearforce-flutter/working-notes.md

 Look into only showing unit filters that match the current combat group's rules

 inspect ally faction rules to make sure restrictions are correct and not being applied to universal models as well

+How to handle models that need special rules like the HHT-90

+update faction rule ids,  add core to base rules and the faction to the sublist rules